Dangerous spider species found in Idaho - black widow and hobo spider identification

 Frequently Asked Questions

 Almost certainly not.
-Large brown spiders in Idaho homes are usually wolf spiders, which are completely harmless despite their intimidating size.
-They may bite if handled, but the effect is no worse than a bee sting.
-They are actually beneficial — they eat cockroaches, crickets, and other pest insects.
+Big hairy brown spiders in Idaho homes are usually wolf spiders, which are harmless.
+They look intimidating because they are large (up to two inches with legs spread) and move fast, but their bite is roughly equal to a bee sting.
+They are actually beneficial, hunting crickets, roaches, and other pests.

 Ready to Protect Your Home?